The Algarve Region of Portugal has been irresistible for Eons.

 The best way for North Americans to visit the Algarve is via TAP, Portugal’s national airline.

-• From there you can hop a short flight to Faro (the Algarve’s main airport) or rent a car for the easy 2 ½ hour drive down the coast
+Portugal's capital, Lisbon, is a seven-hour flight from North America's East Coast.
+From there you can hop a short flight to Faro (the Algarve’s main airport) or rent a car for the easy 2 ½ hour drive down the coast.

 Where to Stay in the Algarve: Pousadas and Palaces